 Public schools in Hong Kong

 Public schools in Hong Kong are fully funded by the government and offer free education to all children.
-The government has implemented language and cultural support programmes for non-Chinese-speaking children, which can be a great help to children young enough to pick up the language quickly.
+The government has implemented language- and cultural-support programmes for non-Chinese-speaking children, which can be a great help to those young enough to pick up the language quickly.
 However, for older children, this can still be a difficult path.

 Families in Hong Kong for the long haul may benefit from the cultural integration local schools offer – however, most expats opt for international schools instead, particularly those on a limited-term assignment.